cloud-dach/swagger-liberty/README.md

 - build the project with mvn package or in Eclipse
 - adopt hostname and application name in manifest.yml
 - cf login, cf push to push the app to bluemix
-- access the URL of the app and append /swagger-liberty
+- access the URL of the app
 - you should now see the swagger ui with the correct URI to swagger.json